uhohgio/giovannas-blog/_posts/shrimp-game.md

     ]
 ---

 Krill Yourself is a casual 3D strategy game made in Unity featuring a troupe of shrimp in a race against the clock to cook themselves.
-With this pun-filled project in the makes, a group of 6 college students have fun building a simple platformer with plenty hidden shrimp secrets.
+With this pun-filled project in the makes, a group of 6 college students, known as the Ebi Troupe, have fun building a simple platformer with plenty hidden shrimp secrets.

 ## The executable is coming soon!